• About

 Posted May 11, 2022

-How long does it take to complete entry-level mechanic training?
+How long does it take to complete the Automotive Technology or Diesel Power programs?

-Completion of entry-level automotive mechanic training requires 220 hours of classroom, 550 hours of shop, 220 hours of self study and 4,160 hours of on-the job training employment.
-Completion of [...]
+Completion of the Automotive Technology ten course program requires 220 hours of classroom, 550 hours of shop, 220 hours of self study and 4,160 hours of on-the job training employment. [...]

 READ MORE